Here's Our Rant About HeartCore Enterprises Inc. (HTCR)

-HeartCore Enterprises Inc. (NASDAQ:HTCR) went up by 20.97% from its latest closing price compared to the recent 1-year high of $6.19.
-The company’s stock price has collected 24.74% of gains in the last five trading sessions.
+HeartCore Enterprises Inc. (NASDAQ:HTCR) went down by -8.47% from its latest closing price compared to the recent 1-year high of $6.19.
+The company’s stock price has collected 36.42% of gains in the last five trading sessions.

 Is It Worth Investing in HeartCore Enterprises Inc. (NASDAQ :HTCR) Right Now?